City/Town: • Oakland |

 Pratt House

-This home in Oakland, Florida is commonly referred to as the Bin Laden Mansion due to its connection to Osama bin Laden, the mastermind behind the September 11th attacks on the World Trade Center and the founder of the Pan-Islamic militant organization Al-Qaeda.
-Situated along the shores of Johns Lake, the large gated estate features 1,200 ft of private shoreline, 5 bedrooms, 5 bathrooms, a 4-car detached garage, a 3,000 ft carriage house, and horse stables.
-Despite the negative attention it garnered, this home was actually built decades before it was occupied by the Bin Laden family.
+This home in Oakland, Florida, was commonly referred to as the Bin Laden Mansion due to its ties to Osama bin Laden, the mastermind behind the September 11th attacks on the World Trade Center and the founder of the Pan-Islamic militant organization Al-Qaeda.
+Situated along the shores of Johns Lake, the sizeable gated estate features 1,200 ft of private shoreline, five bedrooms, five bathrooms, a 4-car detached garage, a 3,000 ft carriage house, and horse stables.
+Despite the negative attention it garnered, this home was built decades before the Bin Laden family occupied it.

-Although the previous owners claim the home was built as a vacation home for William Pratt, a New York native and chemist who helped invent Jell-O, it was more likely to have been built by Frank M. Pratt.
+Many sources state that the house was built by William Pratt, a New York native and chemist who helped invent Jell-O, but there is evidence to refute that claim.
 In the May 18, 1928 issue of the Orlando Evening Star, one column reads, “Frank Pratt of Rochester, N. Y., has commenced the erection of $45,000.00 home at Edgewater Beach on Johns Lake.
 The house will be a large two-story of hollow tile construction and the ground will be landscaped including a sea-wall fronting Johns Lake.
 This will be one of the finest homes in Central Florida.”

 Khalil bin Laden, the “Desert Bear”

-The house lay vacant after that, attracting many vandals who caused damage to the home, including a safe thrown down a stairway and bullet holes in the walls.
+The house lay vacant after that, attracting many vandals who damaged it, including a safe thrown down a stairway and bullet holes in the walls.
 In February 2006, the property was sold to Aleem Hussain, the majority holder of PYC Development IV, for $4,043,800.
-Less than a year later, he was charged with running a $9 million real-estate scam and in 2007, was sentenced to seven years in prison.
+Less than a year later, he was charged with running a $9 million real-estate scam and sentenced to seven years in prison in 2007.
 The house was foreclosed upon and bought by Johns Lake Investment Group for $1,725,800.

 John LeClair

-Around November 2012, a man named John LeClair made a lease-purchase agreement on the property with Johns Lake Investment Group.
+Around November 2012, John LeClair signed a lease-purchase agreement with Johns Lake Investment Group on the property.
 LeClair lived in the back house with nothing but a leather couch, a glass coffee table, a flatscreen television, and a computer, while the main house was planned to be rented out for weddings.
 Instead, LeClair abandoned the property after taking deposits for nuptials.
 Circuit Judge Donald Myers ordered LeClair to make restitution of $37,000 for โdeceptive and unfairโ business practices.
-According to those involved, LeClair had either hidden or sold off all of his assets, and those he had stolen from never received their deposits back.
+According to those involved, LeClair had either hidden or sold off all his assets, and those he had stolen from never received their deposits back.

 The English Family

 The house was purchased by Gary and Dana English in 2014 for $2 million.
-To pay off debt as well and to obtain funding to renovate the home, the Englishs planned on selling 11.3 acres of their 17-acre property to a development firm.
+To pay off debt and obtain funding to renovate the home, the Englishs planned on selling 11.3 acres of their 17-acre property to a development firm.
 The buyer, Alabama-based LIV Development Inc., proposed building a 242-unit luxury apartment complex.
-The residents of Deer Island, an affluent neighborhood between the highway and the lake, opposed the proposal as it was incompatible with the character of the town.
+The residents of Deer Island, an affluent neighborhood between the highway and the lake, opposed the proposal as it was incompatible with the town’s character.
 They also cited traffic concerns for S.R.
-50, an often-congested, six-lane commuter route into Orlando, and possibly harming their property values.
+50, an often-congested, six-lane commuter route into Orlando, possibly harming their property values.
 City commissioners rejected the proposal in a 4-1 vote.